 If you know what Bitcoin is, you can skip this part.
 But if you have been scratching your head all this time, here’s a quick overview.
-Bitcoin is a digital currency which has been described as decentralised as it works without any single administrator.
-It is an open-source software that anyone can take part in, and allows transactions to take place between users without any middlemen.
+Bitcoin is a digital currency that has been described as decentralised as it works without any single administrator.
+It is open-source software that anyone can use and allows transactions to take place between users without any middlemen.
 These transactions are then verified and then put in a public distributed ledger, known as a blockchain.
-The software behind these transactions are extremely sophisticated.
-When people buy them they store it in a wallet, which is the information which is needed for transactions.
+The software behind these transactions is extremely sophisticated.
+When people buy them they store them in a wallet, which is the information that is needed for transactions.
 These wallets are encrypted – with both a public key and a private key – something which we will explain to you later.
 The owner, Nakamoto, has stated that there will be a limit of 21 million in total, but this will only be completed by 2140.

 How Are Bitcoins Created?

-New bitcoins are added to the blockchain by people known as miners, who have to solve a very complicated puzzle before they can succeed.
+New bitcoins are added to the blockchain by people known as miners, who must solve a very complicated algorithm before they can succeed.
 Once they solve this puzzle, they are rewarded with 12.5 bitcoins, which is quite a lot!
 This is why when you purchase them you may be subject to miner’s fees.
-In order to achieve the success with mining, miners need very expensive hardware.
-This work can also be very time-consuming, but has already been pounced upon by both Russia and China as they seek to move away from traditional industry and make large pots of money.
+In order to achieve success with mining, miners need very expensive hardware.
+This work can also be very time-consuming but has already been pounced upon by both Russia and China as they seek to move away from traditional industry and make large pots of money.

 How to Create a Bitcoin Wallet

-First of all, sign up on the website of one – such as Kraken, BitPay, Bitpanda or Coinbase – and type in your personal details.
+First of all, sign up on an exchange website – such as Kraken, BitPay, Bitpanda or Coinbase – and type in your personal details.
 Next, verify your account.
-After that your wallet should be verified, and then backed up by using a second key which is a 12-strong collection of randomly generated words which can be used if you forget your password log in.
+After that your wallet should be verified, and then backed up by using a second key which is a 12-strong collection of randomly generated words that can be used if you forget your password log in.
 Take a look at our table below in order to learn more.